ansible-network/yang/README.md

 # yang

-This role provides the foundation for building network roles by providing modules and plugins that are common to all Ansible Network roles.
-The role is platform-agnostic - all of the artifacts in this role can be used on any Ansible-managed network platform.
+This role provides the foundation for building network roles by providing modules and plugins related to yang support.

 To install this role: `ansible-galaxy install ansible-network.yang`